403TT/RepCord/README.md

 ### Storing Sensitive Data in a .env ###
 1. Use **.env** to store environment variables. ```npm install dotenv``` Ignoring config.json for this project
+2. With **.gitignore** you can select which files should be ignored by Git so your secrets don't get pushed

+3.